How to Apply

 Individuals who have provided information indicating that they have met the minimum application requirements (minimum GPA and prerequisite coursework) will be considered for admissions interviews.

-We are excited to announce that the College of Psychology is now able to accept international applicants.
+The College of Psychology is now able to accept international applicants.

 International Coursework and English Proficiency Requirements: